-The Secretary of the Interior's Standards for the Treatment of Historic Properties -established principles used to evaluate work that may impact the integrity and significance of National Register properties--can help guide suitable health control methods.
+The Secretary of the Interior's Standards for the Treatment of Historic Properties can help guide suitable health control methods.
 The preservation standards call for the protection of historic materials and historic character of buildings through stabilization, conservation, maintenance, and repair.
 The rehabilitation standards call for the repair of historic materials with replacement of a character-defining feature appropriate only when its deterioration or damage is so extensive that repair is infeasible.
 From a preservation standpoint, selecting a hazard control method that removes only the deteriorating paint, or that involves some degree of repair, is always preferable to the total replacement of a historic feature.